malaikannan/malaikannan.github.io/_posts/2017-01-16-how-to-learn-deep-learning.markdown

 ## Convolution Neural Networks

 Convolution Neural networks is a class of Deep Learning that is predominantly used for computer vision.
 AndreJ Karpathy and Justin Johnson taught a great course [cs231n](https://www.youtube.com/watch?v=g-PvXUjD6qg&list=PLlJy-eBtNFt6EuMxFYRiNRS07MCWN5UIA) in Stanford on CNN.
 It gives lot of practical tips on building Deep Learning models.
 I wrote an intro level CNN tutorial for [Keras](https://github.com/malaikannan/Talks/blob/master/Demystifying_AI_Keras_Intro.ipynb).

 ## Natural Language processing

 Richard Socher's class on Natural Language processing is must if you want to work on Unstructured text.
-[CS224d]((https://www.youtube.com/watch?v=Qy0oEkCZkBI&list=PLlJy-eBtNFt4CSVWYqscHDdP58M3zFHIG)) is heavy in Recurrent Neural Networks.
+[CS224d]((https://www.youtube.com/watch?v=Qy0oEkCZkBI&list=PLlJy-eBtNFt4CSVWYqscHDdP58M3zFHIG)) is heavy on Recurrent Neural Networks.
 Recently [Convolution Neural Networks](https://www.youtube.com/watch?v=nzSPZyjGlWI&t=517s) are being used more for NLP.

 ## Learn Python

 Python is becoming a de-facto language for scientific and numerical computation.
 Most Deep Learning libraries have a python front end.
-If you are new to python then use [Byte of Python](https://python.swaroopch.com/) book to learn
+If you are new to python then use [Byte of Python](https://python.swaroopch.com/) book to learn.
+There are lot of good youtube tutorials too.

 ## GPU's